 A: Attendance requirements are upon the teacher’s discretion and not attending without an excuse may result in a loss of a student’s participation grade.

-Q: How much is tuition per term?
+Q: How much is tuition per quarter?

 Q: Is financial aid available?